George P. L. Walker: Biography

 Walker was born in Harlesden, on 2 March 1926.
 He was the only child of Leonard Walker, an insurance salesman, and Evelyn Frances (nee McConkey), a nurse.
 He went to school at Acton Lane Elementary School, and won a scholarship to Willesden County School in 1937.
 In 1939, Walker and his mother were in Ballinderry, County Antrim, when World War II broke out.
-They stayed in Ballindery, and Walker completed his schooling at Wallace High School, Lisburn.
+They stayed in Ballinderry, and Walker completed his schooling at Wallace High School, Lisburn.
 Walker went to Queen's University, Belfast to study geology and graduated with a BSc in 1948, and an MSc in 1949.
 He then went on to study for a PhD at the University of Leeds, under the supervision of W Q Kennedy.
 His dissertation focused on the secondary (alteration) minerals in the igneous rocks of Northern Ireland.
 Walker joined Kennedy on the 1952 British Museum Ruwenzori expedition and in a 1953 expedition to the Belgian Congo.